 It’s just as important to consider a trusted company when buying laundry carts.
 How long has the company been operating?
 Do they manufacture with modern, high-tech machines?
 How fast can they deliver a big order – or a very small order?
 Will they send a field sales representative to your plant and allow a test drive before ordering?
 And how about a guarantee?
 Be sure to work with a knowledgeable salesperson who can offer guidance and recommendations in developing your cart specifications.
 And if your ideal cart doesn’t yet exist, work with a company that offers custom design and development services to shape your ideas into reality.

-MODRoto (www.MODRoto.com), a member of the Tingue family of companies, manufactures laundry carts, trucks and baskets in four plants nationally using 25 rotational molding machines, including the Leonardo automated rotational molding system.
-The company can be reached at 800.829.4535 or email@example.com.
+Meese (www.Meese-inc.com, a member of the Tingue family of companies, manufactures laundry carts, trucks and baskets in five plants nationally using 25 rotational molding machines, including the Leonardo automated rotational molding system.
+The company can be reached at 800.829.4535 or email@example.com